What should you do before laser treatment?

 Follicles are not always growing hairs.
 They cycle through active and resting phases.
 Those in the resting phase will not respond to laser energy.
 Therefore, each session can only treat a percentage of hairs in the target region.
-For best results, you will need a series of up to six appointments.
+For best results, you will need a series of at least six appointments.

 What are the side effects of SPLENDOR X laser hair removal?

 Because this advanced technology virtually eliminates “hotspots,” there is minimal effect on the epidermis.
 Therefore, normal laser hair removal side effects such as redness and swelling typically dissipate in just a few hours